Intersec's editor Gary Wright in conversation with John MacAskill, Director at the British Security Industry Association.

 John MacAskill: Sadly, the pandemic created many issues for the professional security industry, especially as some sectors were more adversely affected than others, i.e. aviation, night time economy, events, hospitality, cash & valuables in transit, and more.
 However, one of the positives during 2020 has been the rapid increase in the acceptance and adoption of technology.

 We saw the increase of digital remote working solutions, contactless entry/exits, adoption of thermal imaging cameras, occupancy and people flow management – all potential solutions to address the issues created by the pandemic.
 The professional security industry is both proactive and adaptive to sudden changes to market requirements, hence the resilience it has shown during these difficult times.
-Additional technology solutions are also available but they do need our industry to promote and where applicable help regulate their ethical and legal usage, such as our recently produced guide on artificial intelligence (AI) and Automated Facial Recognition (AFR) and our award-winning code of practice on cybersecurity, produced by our Cyber Assurance Product Assurance Group (CySPAG).
+Additional technology solutions are also available but they do need our industry to promote and where applicable help regulate their ethical and legal usage, such as our recently produced industry-first guide on artificial intelligence (AI) and Automated Facial Recognition (AFR), which is close to becoming a British Standard in 2023 and our award-winning code of practice on cybersecurity, produced by our Cyber Assurance Product Assurance Group (CySPAG), which has also developed into a cybersecurity registration scheme for manufacturers.

 Gary Wright: How do you think your members have responded to the challenges of the pandemic?